Representation of free Herglotz functions: The set of regular representable Herglotz functions as a topological space

 Suppose $\psi: \mathcal{A}_B \to B$ is a conditional expectation, so $\psi(b_1 m b_2) = b_1 \psi(m) b_2$ for $m \in \mathcal{A}_B$ and $b_1, b_2 \in B$; we denote this by $\psi \in E_{\mathcal{A}_B}^B$.
 Supposing $B$ has an injective representation into $B(\mathcal{H})$ (that is, $B$ is concrete), we may abuse notation somewhat and view $E_{\mathcal{A}_B}^B \subset \Phi_{\mathcal{A}_B}^\mathcal{H}$, with the intention to consider the Herglotz functions $g_\phi$ represented by these conditional expectations.

-In terms of \emph{free probability}, one should think of the operator valued states which are also noncommutative conditional expectations as distributions as in \cite{will13}.
-The ring $\mathcal{A}_B$ is essentially $B$ extended by a free unitary, that is, we have adjoined a unitary with no relations to $B.$ In \cite{will13}, Williams instead considered the ring resulting from the addition a free self-adjoint, which is denoted by $B\langle X \rangle.$ Williams studied \dfn{(real) distributions}, maps $\phi: B\langle X \rangle \rightarrow B$ which are noncommutative conditional expectations.
-Classically, it was known that measures on the real line are in bijection with a certain class of functions which map the upper half plane to itself and satisfy good asymptotics at infinity via a Cauchy transform $\int_{\mathbb{R}} \frac{1}{t-z}d\mu(t)$ \cite{nev22}.
+In terms of \emph{free probability}, one should think of the operator valued states which are also noncommutative conditional expectations as distributions, as in \cite{will13}.
+The ring $\mathcal{A}_B$ is essentially $B$ extended by a free unitary, that is, we have adjoined a unitary with no relations to $B.$ {\notred In \cite{voi95} and \cite{voi00}, Voiculescu instead considered the ring resulting from the addition {\notred of} a free self-adjoint, which is denoted by $B\langle X \rangle.$ Voiculescu and many subsequent authors have studied \dfn{(real) distributions}, maps $\phi: B\langle X \rangle \rightarrow B$ which are noncommutative conditional expectations.
+Voiculescu introduced analogues of various classical integral transforms from probability and measure theory as special ``fully matricial maps", which are now understood as instances of free noncommutative functions.} Classically, it was known that measures on the real line are in bijection with a certain class of functions which map the upper half plane to itself and satisfy good asymptotics at infinity via a Cauchy transform $\int_{\mathbb{R}} \frac{1}{t-z}d\mu(t)$ \cite{nev22}.
 Williams proved such a bijection exists in free probability when we restrict to the bounded case \cite{will13}.

-We take the view that the subset of our so-called ``operator-valued states'' on $\mathcal{A}_B$ which are noncommutative conditional expectations corresponds to a \dfn{unitary distribution.} That is, our work in this manuscript is to \cite{will13, 2015williams} as moment theory on the circle is to moment theory on the real line.
+We take the view that the subset of our so-called ``operator-valued states'' on $\mathcal{A}_B$ which are noncommutative conditional expectations corresponds to a \dfn{unitary distribution.} That is, \red at least qualitatively, \black our work in this manuscript is to \cite{will13, 2015williams} as moment theory on the circle is to moment theory on the real line. \red We note that this analogy is witnessed by the relationship in the work of Agler \cite{ag90, aty13} between transfer function theoretic representations of Herglotz and Nevanlinna functions in two complex variables.
+Presumably, a similar relationship may exist here. \black

 \begin{proposition} Let $B$ be a unital $C^*$-subalgebra of $B(\mathcal{H})$.
 The association $\phi \in E_{\mathcal{A}_B}^B \to g_\phi \in \widehat{\chi}_{B}^\mathcal{H}$ is noninjective if $B $ is not one-dimensional.
 Furthermore, if $B$ is weakly closed, then the set of Herglotz functions represented by conditional expectations $\phi \in E_{\mathcal{A}_B}^B$ is compact in the pointwise weak operator topology. \end{proposition}